 2. Diversity is always a good idea.
 Depending on what you are looking to do, having a diverse amount of exposure and experience gives you a huge competitive edge.
 While dipping your toes into many pools may not make sense for pursuing a career in finance, it can absolutely make a difference in other jobs.
 When applying to a sales position, having experience in both sales and customer service makes all the difference as it shows you have a good understanding of different aspects of your new job title.
 While the additional customer service internship is not necessary in this case as the sales one is of higher value, it still adds depth to your resume and depth to your experience.

 3. Your internship may evolve into a job.
 When going through internship programs with the idea in mind that you only wish to add bulk to your resume, you lose the opportunity to do incredibly well and potentially turn it into a job.
 Instead of rushing through the experience only to arrive at the next, consider investing more time and energy into this current position and it may pay off in the long run.
 When in doubt, perform every day as if your employer will be writing your letter of recommendation based on your performance during that particular shift.

 5. Leadership comes in many forms.
-Believe it or not, resumes do not start and end with your work experience, there is much more that is factored into the mix.
-Employers look for candidates that not only have a balanced life of work and interest but who are also active in their communities and universities.
-Having multiple internships is not the only way to set yourself apart– join committees, organizations, lead clubs, volunteer, and make time for your hobbies.
+Believe it or not, resumes do not start and end with your work experience.
+There is much more that is factored into the mix.
+Employers look for candidates who have a balanced life of work and interest, but they also look for candidates who actively participate in their communities and universities as well.
+Having multiple internships is not the only way to set yourself apart– join committees, organizations, lead clubs, volunteer and make time for your hobbies.

-The best part about building your resume is that it is your own, personal, and unique experience.
-When it does come time to evaluate the position you are in, take a good look at your resume and ask yourself this: “Would I hire myself?”
+The best part about building your resume is that it is your own, personal and unique experience.
+When it does come time to evaluate your current position, take a good look at your resume and ask yourself this: “Would I hire myself?”